lwunderl/US-Food-Imports/README.md

 JavaScript

 ## Questions Addressed
-What are the trade relationship between the US and other countries?
+- What are the trade relationship between the US and other countries?
-Where do the selected food items originate from?
+- Where do the selected food items originate from?
-What are the imported values(USD) of the selected food items? which months(s) are the selected food items imported the most?
+- What are the imported values(USD) of the selected food items?
+- Which months(s) are the selected food items imported the most?

 ## Limitations
-Huge Dataset, it took longer than normal for the flask app to load.
+- Obtaining data from census.gov was much too large of a dataset which took longer than normal for the flask app to load.
+- Learning Chart.js was a new charting/visualization tool and quite different compared to Plotly or Leaflet.

 ## Instructions
 <ol>